65 Traditional British foods to try on your trip

 Parkin or Perkin cake

-gingerbread cake made with oatmeal and black treacle.
+A gingerbread cake made with oatmeal and black treacle.
 Once the cake is out of the oven and resting it becomes moist and sticky and delicious served with a good old Bird’s custard.
+Parkin is a traditional Yorkshire cake.

 Potted shrimp